wrafique007/Google_Advanced_Data_Analytics/Course_Work/Capstone_project/Readme.txt

-This folder contains the work done for capstone project for "Google Advanced Data Analytics" professional certificate course on Coursera.
+This folder contains the work done for capstone project for "Google Advanced Data Analytics" professional certificate on Coursera.